+353-1-416-8900REST OF WORLD

 • ID: 4544660

-UP TO OFF until Dec 31st 2023
+UP TO OFF until Mar 31st 2024

-Over medium term, with stringent regulations by the government focused on increasing road safety, more autonomous vehicles are being developed with highly advanced technologies integrated with smartphones through the internet creating new interest among market players to attract customers.
+Over the medium term, with stringent regulations by the government focused on increasing road safety, more autonomous vehicles are being developed with highly advanced technologies integrated with smartphones through the internet creating new interest among market players to attract customers.
 Due to rising health concerns and changing commuting patterns, the demand among private consumers is also increasing for personal cars.
-According to Euromonitor’s Voice of the Industry survey, 13% of respondents indicated they plan to increase usage of cars for commuting short distances permanently.
+According to Euromonitor's Voice of the Industry survey, 13% of respondents indicated they plan to increase the usage of cars for commuting short distances permanently.

-Key Market Trends
+US Autonomous Car Market Trends

 Growing Adoption of Autonomous Cars to Drive Demand in the Market